n., plural: cell membranes

 Common biological reactions

 Cell recognition is one of the ways by which cells communicate with one another.
-It is possible through specific cellular adhesion molecules on the surface of the cell.
-Example of cell recognition is integrin (LFA-1) of T cell binding to ICAM of endothelial cell.
+It is possible through specific cell adhesion molecules on the surface of the cell.
+An example of cell recognition is integrin (LFA-1) of T cell binding to ICAM of endothelial cell.
 Another is selectin (L) of lymphocyte binding to addressin (CD34) of endothelial cell.